chuegle/boto/docs/source/ec2_tut.rst

 other EC2 Regions.
 At the time of the launch of the 2008-12-01 API there were two available regions, us-east-1 and eu-west-1.
-Each Region has it's own service endpoint and therefore would require it's own EC2Connection object in boto.
+Each Region has it's own service endpoint and therefore would require it's own EC2Connection object in boto1.

 The default behavior in boto, as shown above, is to connect you with the us-east-1 region which is exactly the same as the behavior prior